Unexploded WWII bomb halts Eurostar travel connecting Paris to London and Brussels

-PARIS (AP) — The discovery of an unexploded World War II-era bomb near the tracks severed Paris' high-speed rail links with London and Brussels on Friday, dashing travelers' weekend getaway plans and causing cascading disruptions to scores of other trains to and from France’s busiest railway station, the Gare du Nord in Paris.
+PARIS (AP) — The discovery of a huge unexploded World War II-era bomb caused transportation chaos in Paris on Friday that included the suspension of high-speed rail links with London and Brussels and the closure of a vital road artery in the French capital, hobbling France's busiest train station, dashing travelers’ weekend getaway plans and giving commuters a major headache.

+The cascade of transport woes spread from the rail to the road network, with Paris police announcing the closure of the A1 highway and sections of the capital's always-busy ring road around the city, as bomb-disposal experts worked to make the half-ton explosive safe.

-Eurostar, operator of the sleek speedy trains that usually make rail travel between the U.K. and the continent a breeze, announced the cancellation of all its services to and from its hub in the French capital.
+Eurostar, operator of sleek high-speed trains through the Channel Tunnel that links England with the European continent, announced the cancellation of all its services to and from its Paris hub at Gare du Nord, France's busiest rail station, and the U.K. and Belgian capitals.

-Bright red signs warning of service disruptions greeted rail users at the usually humming Gare du Nord station, their travel plans thrown into disarray during the morning rush hour.

-The repercussions quickly rippled beyond France’s borders.
-In Brussels, trains to Paris were cancelled until at least Friday afternoon.

-“There’s no solution, we’re going to call the hotel and stay one more day.
-And change our train ticket,” said Michel Garrot, a retired Parisian who was visiting the Belgian capital with his wife.
+“There’s no solution.
+We’re going to call the hotel and stay one more day.
+And change our train ticket,” said Michel Garrot, a retired Parisian who found himself stranded in Brussels, which he'd been visiting with his wife.

-At London’s St. Pancras station, travelers who’d been looking forward to Paris’ charms found their plans dashed.
+At London’s St. Pancras station, Eurostar’s London hub, travelers scrambled for alternatives.
+Fridays are invariably busy there with thousands of people leaving and arriving for weekend breaks.
+Passengers were advised to try taking trains to Lille in northern France, or fly to Paris.

-“We’re looking up flights, but our options are limited,” said Lauren Romeo-Smith, part of a group on their way to a birthday weekend.
+“We’re looking up flights, but our options are limited,” said Lauren Romeo-Smith, part of a group that had a birthday weekend in Paris planned.

+Another St. Pancras traveler, Lee Bailey, said that Eurostar had offered him a free rebooking or a refund, and an apology, but no compensation.

+“I’d like to go to a Michelin (starred) restaurant in Paris on their dime, but that’s not happening, apparently,” he told Sky News.

-Eurostar, which runs passenger trains through the Channel Tunnel between Britain and the continent, said its “sincerely apologizes for the disruption and understands the inconvenience this may cause.
+Eurostar said that it “sincerely apologizes for the disruption and understands the inconvenience this may cause."

-Passengers at St. Pancras were advised to take the train to Lille in northwest France, or fly to Paris.

-Fridays are invariably busy at St. Pancras, Eurostar’s London hub, as thousands of people leave and arrive for weekend breaks.

-French national rail operator SNCF says the Gare du Nord habitually sees 700,000 travelers per day, making it the busiest rail hub in both France and Europe.
-As well as towns and cities across northern France and the Paris suburbs, the station also serves Paris' main airport and international destinations including London, Brussels and cities in the Netherlands.
+At Paris' usually humming Gare du Nord station, bright red signs warning of disruptions greeted commuters.
+French national rail operator SNCF says the station habitually hosts 700,000 travelers per day, making it the busiest rail hub in both France and Europe.
+As well as towns and cities across northern France and the Paris suburbs, the station also serves Paris' main airport and international destinations, including London, Brussels and cities in the Netherlands.

+French Transport Minister Philippe Tabarot said that the huge disruptions were caused by the discovery of a bomb that weighed half a ton.
+Workers found it overnight while doing earthmoving works near the tracks in the Seine-Saint-Denis region that borders Paris to the north.
+Bomb disposal experts were called.

+Tabarot said that a “a quite large” security perimeter was set up around the bomb-disposal operation and people were evacuated.
+He urged commuters to postpone rail trips.

-Bombs left over from World War I or World War II are regularly discovered around France but it is very rare to find them in such a people-packed location.
-The SNCF said rail traffic was stopped at the request of police.
+Bombs left over from World War I or World War II are regularly discovered around France, but it's very rare to find them in such a people-packed location.
+The SNCF said that rail traffic was stopped at the request of police.

-The bomb was discovered around 4 a.m. by workers doing earth-moving work near the tracks in the Seine-Saint-Denis region that borders Paris to the north.
-Bomb disposal experts were sent to the site.

-French Transport Minister Philippe Tabarot said traffic would be ‘’strongly disrupted'' throughout the day with only limited service resuming in the afternoon, and urged travelers to postpone their trips.

-Tabarot, speaking on broadcaster Sud Radio, said local residents and people near the train stations should have “no fear” of a risk of explosion, stressing the procedures in place for defusing and removing such bombs.

-AP journalists Sylvie Corbet in Brussels and Jill Lawless in London contributed.
+Sylvie Corbet in Brussels, and Jill Lawless in London, contributed to this report.

 Credit: AP